adrmcintyre/z80pacman/roms/README.md

 # ROMs

-Legally obtain a Midway Pacman ROM set and place them in this directory, using the following naming convention:
+Legally obtain a Namco or Midway Pacman ROM set and place them in this directory, using the following naming convention:

 Program data: